Abdullah-TU/Web-Scraping/README.md

 - a.
 Collect 10k male/female images from: httos://www.imdb.com
 - ■ Make sure to render the whole page using selenium and then use BeautifulSoup to scrape the images
 - ■ Create a folder for male/female
+-  ■ Each image will be named after the person in the picture